-The last column of Exhibit 10 shows the year-by-year χ^2 components for the sample Characteristic Exponents with the total for the twenty-three-year period at the bottom of the column.
+The last column of Figure 10 shows the year-by-year χ^2 components for the sample characteristic exponents with the total for the twenty-three-year period at the bottom of the column.
 The total is 521.99, which is substantially larger than the 0.05 significance level of 33.92 for twenty-two degrees of freedom.
-Although there are some exceptionally high χ^2 results in the year-by-year components, none of these years is notable in terms of market events or circumstances that could lead to the speculation that valuers had difficulty exceptional uncertainty as a cause of these nominal outliers.
+Although there are some exceptionally high χ^2 results in the year-by-year components, only a couple of these years are notable in terms of market events or circumstances, those being the strong up market of 1988 and the down market of 1990 respectively.
+In these years, valuers may have had difficulty with exceptional uncertainty, creating these nominal outliers.